 Matched Academic Mentoring (MAM) provides supplemental learning opportunities in a small group setting for select groups of students in select courses (see eligibility criteria and course list below).

 Based on their needs, students are matched with a mentor for support in conceptual understanding, learning strategies, problem solving skills, goal-settling, and other academic and metacognitive skills.
+All MAM sessions will be held via Zoom video conferencing for the Fall 2021 semester.

 Who is Eligible for Matched Academic Mentoring?